-The following guide will show you how to create an email account or add an extra mail address within your Plesk hosting environment.
+The following guide will show you how to create an email account, email address, add a mail address within your Plesk hosting environment.

 - Choose the “Create Email Address” button